Elliptic normal curves of even degree and theta functions: Introduction

-In the case where $N$ is even, Hurwitz \cite{Hurwitz} obtained similar formulas following Klein's method, although it does not give the same kind of universal family.
-The purpose of this paper is to study this case in detail.
-We take a slightly different immersion from that of Hurwitz, and obtain the universal family of elliptic curves associated with a certain congruence subgroup of level~$2N$.
+In the case where $N$ is even, Hurwitz \cite{Hurwitz} generalized Klein's results to a certain extent.
+In this case, however, it is not possible to obtain the universal family associated with $\Gamma(N)$.
+Hurwitz's family is over the modular curve associated with some congruence subgroup of level $2N$ or $4N$ depending on $N\bmod 4$.
+In this paper we use the work of V\'elu \cite{Velu:1978}, and construct a slightly different immersion from that of Hurwitz based on an analysis of the level structures associated with congruence subgroups between $\Gamma(N)$ and $\Gamma(2N)$.
+We obtain a canonical coordinate system compatible with the translations by the $N$-torsion points and the universal elliptic curve associated with a certain congruence subgroup.

+Over $\C$, we go one step further and realize the above immersion $E\to \P^{N-1}$ in terms of certain theta functions that become the coordinate functions of the system described above, and write down the quadratic equations satisfied by the image of $E$ using the classical relations among theta functions.

-Let us describe it in more detail.
-Consider the immersion $E\to \P^{N-1}$ using the complete linear system $|N\cdot O|$.
-For a $N$-torsion point $T\in E[N]$, let us denote by $\tau_{T}$ the translation-by-$T$ map $P\mapsto P+T$.
+Let us describe our results in more detail.
+Let $E$ be an elliptic curve over a field of characteristic not dividing~$N$, and consider the immersion $E\to \P^{N-1}$ using the complete linear system $|NO|$.
+For an $N$-torsion point $T\in E[N]$, let us denote by $\tau_{T}$ the translation-by-$T$ map $P\mapsto P+T$.
 It is easy to see that $\tau_{T}$ can be lifted to an automorphism of the ambient space $\P^{N-1}$.
-By choosing a basis $(S,T)$ of $E[N]$, we can find a coordinate system such that the translations $\tau_{S}$ and $\tau_{T}$ are expressed in simple forms similar to Bianchi's equations above (see Proposition~\ref{prop:proj-coord-odd} for detail).
+By choosing a basis $(S,T)$ of $E[N]$, we can find a coordinate system such that the translations $\tau_{S}$ and $\tau_{T}$ are realized as linear transformations of the ambient space $\P^{N-1}$.

-In case $N$ is odd, the choice of such a coordinate system is unique once we fix a primitive $N$th root of unity $\zeta_{N}$, and the pair $(S,T)$ such that the Weil pairing $e_{N}(S,T)=\zeta_{N}$.
-Thus, we obtain an immersion of the family of elliptic curves with level $N$ structure to a single $\P^{N-1}$, and by associating the origin of the elliptic curves, we obtain a morphism from the modular curve $X(N)$ to $\P^{N-1}$.
+If $N$ is odd, the choice of such a coordinate system is unique once we fix a $\Gamma(N)$ structure, that is, a basis $(S,T)$ of $E[N]$ such that $e_{N}(S,T)$ is equal to a fixed primitive $N$th root of unity $\zeta_{N}$ (Proposition~\ref{prop:proj-coord-odd}).
+Thus, we obtain an immersion of the family of elliptic curves with $\Gamma(N)$ structure to a single $\P^{N-1}$, and by associating the origin of the elliptic curves, we obtain a morphism from the modular curve $X(N)$ to $\P^{N-1}$.

+The situation is not the same if $N$ is even.
+In this case, the coordinate system mentioned above is not unique even if we specify a $\Gamma(N)$ structure.
+So, we define an intermediate subgroup $\Gamma^{(N)}(2N)$ between $\Gamma(N)$ and $\Gamma(2N)$ (see Definition~\ref{def:Gamma^(N)(2N)}), and show that the coordinate system mentioned above is determined uniquely once we fix a $\Gamma^{(N)}(2N)$ structure (Theorem~\ref{thm:proj-coord-even}).
+As a consequence we obtain the universal elliptic curve over the modular curve associated with $\Gamma^{(N)}(2N)$.